ConcernedCitizen2025/Project2025-Assistant/_questions/039-regulation-financial-markets-banking.md

 ---
 layout: question
-title: "Financial Markets"
+title: "Project 2025’s Approach to the Regulation of Financial Markets and Banking Institutions"
+description: "Explore how Project 2025's proposed deregulation of financial markets and banking institutions, including rollbacks of Dodd-Frank, could impact financial stability and consumer protection."
 ---

-### *How does Project 2025 approach the regulation of financial markets and banking institutions?*

 # Project 2025’s Approach to the Regulation of Financial Markets and Banking Institutions

+## *How does Project 2025 approach the regulation of financial markets and banking institutions?*

 **Introduction**

 Project 2025’s approach to the regulation of financial markets and banking institutions reflects a broader conservative agenda that emphasizes deregulation, market-driven policies, and reduced government intervention.
 The project's vision centers on fostering an environment where financial institutions can operate with greater freedom and less oversight, which proponents argue will lead to more robust economic growth.
 However, this approach raises significant concerns regarding financial stability, consumer protection, and economic inequality.

 **Regulatory Rollbacks and Deregulation**